inkrement/torrent-scraper/README.md

 ===============

 ## About
-This library provides an abstraction to search for torrent files accross some torrent websites.
+This library provides an abstraction to search for torrent files across some torrent websites.

 ## Usage